ihsotas0/Interfaced/worldbuilding/jots.md

 Pie hole memory: AI runs all possibilities every time.
 Its linear.
 Humans are dynamical.
 I only turn on those neurons when needed.

 Method: the World: I extrabolate the output of my Signal a few second until the simulation breaks down, needing my dynamic, cybernetic input from my host.
 This extrapolation is overclocked beyond the limit for hatching by millions, so I freeze time.

+Signal severance creates a pseudo-signal which can be run 30 secs past death (post-run).
+My Method, Seg Fault!
+It projects an area where host terminations don't activate the garbage collector.
+I collect the severed signals instead!
+They aren't deleted like normal!

+Exit code following host termination marks the severed signal with how its host died.
+This is normally the thing the garbage collector looks for when going to delete excess signals.

+Caustics of light weave in-and-out of Kernel's buildings.